-The blended learning programmes usually consist of three phases:
+The blended learning programmes usually consist of three core components:

 - Moderated online learning;

 - Often including instructor-led live Webinars, self-paced activities, and moderated online discussion fora.

-- Coaching and a 360° Assessment; and a
+- Coaching and a 360-degree Assessment; and

-- Residential or Online Workshop.
+- A Residential or Online Workshop.

-For the purposes of this RFP, the KCLM is seeking Online Moderators with the experience and insight to moderate online discussions in the following areas:1
+For the purposes of this Call for Roster, the Staff College is seeking Online Moderators with the experience and insight to moderate online discussions in the following areas:

+- Leadership in the UN

+- Diversity, Equity and Inclusion

+- Change Management

 - People Management

 - Performance Management

 - Communication

 - Partnership Building

 - Strategic Planning

 - Executive Decision-making

 - Financial Resources Management

 - Innovation

-- Change Management

 - Project Management

-- Diversity, Equity and Inclusion

 - Team Development

-- Leadership in the UN